herryroby/turbo-starter/PROJECT_PLAN.md

 **Objective:** Begin development of the core ERP features, starting with a basic dashboard to display user and tenant information.

-**Summary of Achievements:**

-- ✅ **User Profile Component:** Created the first dashboard component (`user-profile.tsx`) which successfully fetches and displays the logged-in user's profile data via GraphQL, validating the entire data layer stack.

 **Next Steps:**

 - Build out the main dashboard layout.
-- Implement components for tenant management.
+- Implement components for user information & tenant management.
-- Add functionality for product and category display.
+- Create product management module.

 **Rules Applied:** `Next.js`, `React`, `TypeScript`, `Tailwind CSS`, `Shadcn UI`, `TanStack Query`, `Apollo Client`

 **Step-by-Step Plan:**

 1. **Dashboard UI Enhancement:**
-   - Enhance the `UserProfile` component to properly display the fetched user data (full name, email, etc.).
-   - Create a new component to display the current user's tenant information.
+   - Create a new component to display the current user and tenant information.
+   - Use Server Component and Server Data Fetching to make the page SEO-friendly.
    - Design a clean and simple dashboard layout using Shadcn UI components (`Card`, `Table`, etc.).
 2. **Product Management Module:**
-   - Create a new page for listing products (`/products`) if doesn't exist.
+   - Create a new page for listing products (`/apps/web/app/(main)/products/page.tsx`) if doesn't exist.
 If it does, review the existing page and update it to match the new requirements.
-   - Use the types from `types/products.ts` to define the shape of the data or you can generated from the database using `pnpm gen:graphql`.
+   - Use the types that are generated from the database using `pnpm gen:graphql`.
-   - Make the listing products page server side and SEO-friendly.
-Use Supabase server actions to fetch data.
+   - Make the listing products page server component, server data fetching, and SEO-friendly.
    - Use `Suspense` and `SuspenseList` to handle loading states.
+   - Naming convention for Client List Component (`products.ls.tsx`) and for Add Product Component (`products.fm.tsx`).
    - Use `<ListPage>` component to display the product list (check `products.ls.tsx` for reference).
-   - Review `products.ls.tsx` if the component has followed best practices and conventions.
+   - Review `/apps/web/app/(main)/products/components/products.ls.tsx` if the component has followed best practices and conventions.
 If the component has not followed best practices and conventions, update it to match the new requirements.
    - List Page should have a search bar, pagination, sorting, and filtering capabilities.
-   - Create a new page for add new product (`/products/add`) if doesn't exist.
+   - Create a new page for add new product (`/apps/web/app/(main)/products/add`) if doesn't exist.
 If it does, review the existing page and update it to match the new requirements.
-   - Create a new page for edit product (`/products/[id]/edit`) if doesn't exist.
+   - Create a new page for edit product (`/apps/web/app/(main)/products/[id]/edit`) if doesn't exist.
 If it does, review the existing page and update it to match the new requirements.
-   - Create a new page for view product (`/products/[id]/view`) if doesn't exist.
+   - Create a new page for view product (`/apps/web/app/(main)/products/[id]/view`) if doesn't exist.
 If it does, review the existing page and update it to match the new requirements.
    - Use `React Hook Form` and `Zod` to validate the form.
-   - If possible, merge `/products/add`, `/products/[id]/edit`, and `/products/[id]/view` into one page.
+   - If possible, merge `/apps/web/app/(main)/products/add`, `/apps/web/app/(main)/products/[id]/edit`, and `/apps/web/app/(main)/products/[id]/view` into one page.
 When creating a new product, the page should be in edit mode.
 When viewing a product, the page should be in view mode, but have a button to edit the product and switch to edit mode.
-   - Use Client Components + useQuery/useMutation (Apollo or from generated hooks) with NextJS API Secure Proxy to handle data fetching and mutations for the product form.
+   - Use Client Components + useQuery/useMutation (Apollo or from generated hooks) to handle data fetching and mutations for the product form.
    - After submitting the form, redirect to the product list page.
-3. **Category Management Module (Basic):**
-   - Create a new page for listing product categories (`/dashboard/categories`).
-   - Fetch and display a list of categories.

 ---